What if I am a posted worker from the EU, Norway, Iceland, Liechtenstein or Switzerland?

 If you remain in the UK at the end of the transition period and your circumstances remain unchanged then you should continue to be covered by the co-ordinated EEA rules on social security.
 These rules can continue to apply if you have a change of circumstances but you nevertheless have an ‘uninterrupted cross-border link’ between the UK and your home country.

-How do I know if the new protocol on social security coordination applies to me?
+The new protocol on social security coordination

 If you are posted to the UK from an EEA country (or Switzerland) for the first time after 31 December 2020, then you are not covered by the UK’s withdrawal agreement from the EU and hence the old co-ordinated EEA rules on social security do not apply.